sabyrzhan/angular-fundamentals/README.md

 Chapter 13:
   * adding custom validator using directive

+Chapter 14:
+  * HTTP request to server using RsJs Observables

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Start backend server

+Run `npm run server` and it will start server at `http://localhost:8808`.

 ## Code scaffolding